 The Flyers and Blue Jackets were headed in two different directions at the trade deadline.

-The Flyers were pushing for first place in the Metropolitan Division, while Columbus was attempting to climb its way back into the wild card after looking like a playoff lock for much of the season.
+The Flyers were pushing for first place in the Metropolitan Division, while Columbus was attempting to climb their way back into the wild card after looking like a playoff lock for much of the season.
 At the time, the two teams were separated by nine points.

 Thursday, the Jackets can pull into a tie for third place with the Flyers with a regulation win at the Wells Fargo Center.
 They've made up seven points on the Flyers in the first two weeks of March.